Big Ideas for America's Infrastructure from Visionary Thinkers

 TIME asked leading designers, entrepreneurs, architects and other big thinkers to share their great hope for American infrastructure.
-They came back with plans for today––and moonshots for tomorrow.
+They came back with plans for today — and moonshots for tomorrow.

 Kate Ascher